DHTMLX/gantt-docs/data/desktop/howtostart_dotnet_core.md

 The [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) will be used to manage communication of the app with a database.
 Let's install the framework:

 - find Dependencies of DHTMLX.Gantt in the project tree
-- call the context menu and select Manage NuGet packages
+- call the context menu and select *Manage NuGet packages*
-- open the Browse tab and install Microsoft.EntityFrameworkCore.SqlServer
+- open the *Browse* tab and install **Microsoft.EntityFrameworkCore.SqlServer**

 ![dhtmlxGantt with ASP.NET Core 2 EF core installation](desktop/install_ef_dotnet_core.png)

 #### Create Entity Context

 Next you need to define a session with the database and enable loading and saving data.
-For this, create Context.
-In the Models folder create **GanttContext.cs** and define the **GanttContext** class:
+For this, create Context:

+- add the **GanttContext.cs** file in the *Models* folder
+- define the **GanttContext** class in the created file

 {{snippet	DHX.Gantt/Models/GanttContext.cs}}
 ~~~js